csmertx/dotfiles/README.md

 > It's like a rough life draft or something

-# Trouble with yt-dlp and Ubuntu 23.04 (fragment download error)

-Here are the steps I took to download stuff again

-- ```sudo apt-get remove yt-dlp```

-- Clear other instances of yt-dlp from the system (/usr/local/bin/yt-dlp, etc.)

-- Linux/BSD button via 🔗[Github: yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#installation)

-- Copy the binary to $HOME/.local/bin

-- ```sudo chmod -x $HOME/.local/bin/yt-dlp```

-# LGM
+# CSx
-All my computer and Linux notes can be found at: 🔗[Linux Gremlin Mysteries](https://csmertx.github.io/).
+All my computer and Linux notes can be found at: 🔗[CSx](https://csmertx.github.io/).
 Which is hosted via: 🔗https://github.com/csmertx/csmertx.github.io

 # Here Be Dragons